 In cases where the hearing loss has occurred gradually over time such as with industrial deafness, the time limit will start from the date the hearing loss was first recognised or diagnosed.
 Time limits can sometimes vary in exceptional circumstances.
 If you are unsure as to whether you are still within your time limit to start your claim, speak to an experienced personal injury lawyer such as those at Accident Claims UK, and they will be able to determine if you can make a claim.

-There are many things that may cause someone to suffer with deafness.
+There are many things that may cause someone to suffer from deafness.
 In the majority of cases off on set deafness its from being exposed to loud noise over a period of time that eventually causes hearing damage, but sometimes it can also be a sudden loud noise in close proximity such as an explosion which causes what’s known as acoustic shock syndrome.
 Hearing loss occurs due to damage to the cells in the inner ear causing either partial or complete deafness in one or both ears, but also, damage to the ears can result in a condition called Tinnitus which is a buzzing, ringing or whistling type of noise in the ear which can be intermittent or permanent.

-Hearing loss can occur gradually, except in the cases of acoustic shock syndrome, and is usually down to exposure to noise above a certain level on a regular basis and so most cases of on set hearing loss are work related cases.
+Hearing loss can occur gradually, except in the cases of acoustic shock syndrome, and is usually down to exposure to noise above a certain level on a regular basis and so most cases of on set hearing loss are work-related cases.
 If it can be proven that deafness occurred due to negligence of someone else, i.e. your employer a claim could be made for compensation.

 Initially, deafness isn’t always obvious and may not be immediately noticed, but as it progresses, signs and symptoms of deafness will become more apparent.
 Some of the most common signs and symptoms of suffering from deafness include: